-The term 'Margin Trading' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Margin Trading' is included in the Trading edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Margin trading is the practice of buying investments on margin.
 This is accomplished through borrowing money from your broker in order to buy stocks.
 Another way of understanding margin trading is taking out a loan from your broker to buy greater amounts of stock shares.

 Margin trading generally requires a margin account.
 Margin accounts differ from cash accounts that only allow you to trade with the money that your account contains.
 Brokers have to get a signature from you in order to open up a new margin account.
 This could be as an extension of your existing account and account opening forms or as a separate and new agreement.
 Minimum investments of $2,000 are necessary to open such a margin account.
 Some brokers insist on larger amounts.
 Whatever the final margin requirement deposit is, it is called the minimum margin.

 After the margin account is up and running, you are able to purchase as much as fifty percent of a stock with margin trading money.
 The money that you use to buy your part of the stock is called initial margin.
 Margining up to the full fifty percent is entirely optional.
 You might borrow only fifteen or twenty percent instead.

 Margin trading loans can be held for as long a period as you wish, assuming that you continue to meet the margin obligations.
 A stock maintenance margin has to be maintained while the loan is outstanding too.
 This maintenance margin is the lowest account balance that can be held by the account in advance of the broker making you deposit additional funds.
 If you do not meet this minimum or resulting margin call for extra funds, then the broker has the right to sell your stocks in order to reduce your outstanding loan.